danrog303/note-organiser/README.md

 note_name: "My english notes"
 ```

-If something is still unclear, inside **/note-organizer/_notes** you will find some default notes to help you understand how note-organizer works.
+If something is still unclear, inside **note-organizer/_notes** you will find some default notes to help you understand how **note-organizer** works.
 Once you have read them, you should delete them to make room for your own notes.

 ## Screenshots
 ### Screenshot 1: